Get started in just a few minutes and send your first message now.

 Don't send business sms messaging to people who don't want them, or people you don't have a relationship with.

-If you want to succeed with using text messaging services, you should focus on providing meaningful content to your contacts.
+If you want to succeed with using business texting services, you should focus on providing meaningful content to your contacts.
 Nobody likes spam, especially unwanted marketing campaigns, and you should be sure to follow a responsible use policy like ours.

 Used responsibly, texting can be a great tool for any business.
 You've likely seen some amazing texting stats that show just how effective texting can be.